RayReynolds/jenkins-docker/README.md

 ```
 In the Jenkins UI, you will see the job previously created along with its **Build History**.
 ## Easy upgrade and rollback
-To upgrade Jenkins, simply change the Jenkins version in the Dockerfile and/or the plugins in the plugin,txt and rebuild the image.
+To upgrade Jenkins, simply change the Jenkins version in the Dockerfile and/or the plugins in the *plugin.txt* and rebuild the image.

 Then, stop/remove the Jenkins container and start it up again.